-Dáithí's Law: MPs expected to back new organ donation laws
+Dáithí's Law on organ donation set to clear final hurdle

 - Published

-The family of a six-year-old Northern Ireland boy waiting for a heart transplant is heading to Westminster where new organ donation laws are expected to be backed by MPs.
+The family of a six-year-old Northern Ireland boy waiting for a heart transplant are in "celebration mode" as a new organ donation law looks set to be backed by MPs at Westminster.

-Dáithí's Law, named after Dáithí Mac Gabhann, was delayed due to the political stalemate at Stormont.
+Dáithí's Law, named after Dáithí Mac Gabhann, has been delayed due to the political stalemate at Stormont.

 But a last-minute intervention by the UK government will now ensure a new opt-out system is implemented.

-That will bring Northern Ireland in to line with laws in the rest of the UK.
+Dáithí's father Máirtín said they are delighted to see the law go through.

-Northern Ireland Secretary Chris Heaton Harris said an amendment would be made to a bill going through the Commons on Wednesday, the Northern Ireland (Executive Formation) Bill.
+Mr Mac Gabhann added they expect the legislation, which will bring Northern Ireland into line with laws in the rest of the UK, to get Royal Assent on 6 March.

-Earlier this week, Mr Heaton-Harris said the government's intervention was an "exceptional" case and was being done "in recognition of just how important this issue is".
+The family, who have travelled to London for the debate, met with the Commons Speaker Lindsay Hoyle who gifted the six-year-old with a teddy bear.

-Last month, an attempt to pass organ donor laws at Stormont failed after the Democratic Unionist Party ( DUP) blocked the election of a speaker.
+They also met with Northern Ireland Secretary Chris Heaton-Harris prior to proceedings.

-"This bill creates the time and space needed to focus attention on restoring Stormont and for UK-EU negotiations to reach a solution on the NI Protocol that meets the needs of people across Northern Ireland.
+Mr Heaton-Harris previously said an amendment would be made to legislation going through the Commons on Wednesday, the Northern Ireland (Executive Formation) Bill.

-"The bill will also see the installation of an opt-out organ donation system.
-While this exceptional intervention by the government is welcome and important, I am disappointed the decision was not taken by locally-elected decision-makers in the NI Assembly."
+On Monday, the secretary of state said the government's intervention was an "exceptional" case and was being done "in recognition of just how important this issue is".

-What is Daithi's Law?
+What is Dáithí's Law?

 Northern Ireland is the only part of the UK where an opt-out organ donation system is not in place.